Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Introduction

-To address these questions, we performed a management strategy evaluation (MSE, \citealt{walters76:_adapt,hilborn92:_quant}).
-That is, the outcomes of specific management strategies or plans were evaluated and compared by applying these to fisheries in hypothetical ecosystems, which are described by a so-called \emph{operating model}, details of which are thought to be unknown to the manager.
+To answer Q3, we performed formal management strategy evaluations (MSE, \citealt{walters76:_adapt,hilborn92:_quant}) of these plans.
+That is, the outcomes of the plans were evaluated by applying them to fisheries in hypothetical ecosystems, described by an \emph{operating model}, that are not fully known to the manager.
+To answer Q4, evaluation scores were compared with those for management that aims at MSY for the same set of stocks while disregarding multispecies interactions, modelled after current EU practice.